WAVE-hamburg/wave-hamburg.github.io/_pages/science.md

 ### Signals along the DAS fiber

 In the following figure an Overview of whole fiber track is hown, it shows a  Waterfall diagram of the records of all DAS sensors along the 12.6 km long fiber.
 The maximum amplitude of the time series at 20 s intervals is color-coded across the spatially distributed sensors and the 16 hour recording period.
-The arrows mark events that are described in the listing, numbered accordingly.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/summary_waterfall.png" alt="">
   <figcaption>Waterfall Diagram.</figcaption>
 </figure>

+<details><summary>The arrows mark events that are described in the listing, numbered accordingly. </summary>

 1. HF stations in European XFEL will be switched off for access.
 2. HF stations in the European XFEL are switched on again after access.